 Footrot Flats by Murray Ball

 Bruce the Barbarian

-By appearing in one of the oldest and most enduring satirical magazine of the world, Punch, many doors now opened for Ball.
-His newspaper comic 'Bruce the Barbarian' (1971-1978) was published in The Labour Weekly, the home magazine of the British Labour Party.
-Just like his previous gag comics for Punch, 'Bruce' was an anachronistic humor comic in an ancient historical setting.
+By appearing in one of the oldest and most enduring satirical magazines of the world, Punch, many doors now opened for Ball.
+His newspaper comic 'Bruce the Barbarian' (1971-1978) was published in The Labour Weekly, the house magazine of the British Labour Party.
+Just like his gag comics for Punch, 'Bruce' was an anachronistic humor comic in an ancient historical setting.
 Bruce is a Celt who lives in ancient Rome, but has socialist ideas far ahead of his time.
 His egalitarian ideals are contrasted with Roman society's slave labor, class system and snobby attitude towards anybody not living in Rome.
 The anachronistic jokes were direct attacks on British Prime Minister Edward Heath, the British Conservatives and Enoch Powell's xenophobic politics.
-One book compilaton was published: 'Migod!
+One book compilation was published: 'Migod!
 It's Bruce the Barbarian' (Quartet Books, 1973).

+Footrot Flats by Murray Ball